lexiconhq/lexicon/documentation/docs/rationale.md

 For this reason, we also chose to build Prose, our GraphQL API layer on top of the Discourse RESTful API.
 Another motivating factor was our existing fluency with GraphQL.

-This allowed us to quickly iterate on new features with a more modern, well-thought-out API paradigm.
+This allowed us to quickly implement the mobile app with an intuitive API paradigm that we were already very familiar with.

 #### How Lexicon can help you